-As part of video surveillance, we process the image of persons covered by the surveillance (the surveillance does not include sound).
+As part of video surveillance, we process images of persons covered by surveillance (surveillance does not include sound).
 These may include, in particular, our employees, the staff of our subcontractors, suppliers and other contractors, as well as persons visiting our premises and facilities.